| |

 is a member state of the European Union but the euro zone

-stretches beyond its western border.
+stretches beyond its western and southern borders.
 So the country has its own

 currency, zloty, which is the nation’s legal tender.